Policy types

 Access Gateway supports the following policy types:

-• Protected policy: Requires a valid session (authenticated user) to access the associated resource.
+• Protected policy: This policy requires a valid session (authenticated user) to access the associated resource.

-• Not Protected policy: Allows everyone to access the associated resource.
+• Not Protected policy: This policy allows everyone to access the associated resource.

-• Protected Rule policy: Requires a valid session and an expression that determines who can access the resource.
+• Protected Rule policy: This policy requires a valid session and an expression that determines who can access the resource.

-• Adaptive policy: Extends the Not Protected policy, but passes header information to the underlying app.
+• Adaptive policy: This policy extends the Not Protected policy, but passes header information to the underlying app.

-• Custom policy: Extends the Protected Rule policy, but supports entering a regular expression as the URI.
+• Custom policy: This policy extends the Protected Rule policy, but supports entering a regular expression as the URI.

 Protected policy